Coop Norge: Coop Norge Handel

 Coop Norge Handel AS ("Norwegian Coop Trading Co.") controls Coop's production and trading operations.
 Its wholly owned subsidiaries include Coop Norge Industri AS and four property companies.
 It has stakes in a potato-packing plant in Grinder, Takecargo AS in Lysaker, and John Weydahl AS and the Grocery Supplier's Environmental Forum in Oslo.
 It also has stakes in Coop Trading A/S and NAF Trading A/S in Denmark and Coop Norden Bygg Inköp AB, a construction supply firm, in Sweden.

+Coop Norge Industri

 Coop Norge Industri's subsidiaries include Coop Norge Kaffe AS, AS Margarinfabrikken Norge, and Smart Club Gourmet AS in Oslo; Røra Fabrikker in Inderøy; and Gomanbakeren Holding AS in Sandnes, which operates subsidiary bakeries around Norway.
 Brands produced by Coop Norge Industri or its subsidiaries include "Coop"-brand coffee, "Goman" baked goods, "X-tra" discount items, "Røra" fruit products, "Änglamark"-brand organic food, and "Kellen" hardware.

 Coop Norge Eiendom

 Coop Norge Eiendom AS ("Norwegian Coop Property Co.") controls Coop's real estate holdings and investments.
-Its wholly or partly owned subsidiaries include many properties in Moss, Kristiansund, Surnadal, and Gran, as well as others in Oslo, Bergen, Hammerfest, Tromsø, Lillehammer, and many smaller towns.
+Its wholly or partly owned subsidiaries include many properties in Moss, Kristiansund, Surnadalsøra, and Gran, as well as others in Oslo, Bergen, Hammerfest, Tromsø, Lillehammer, and many smaller towns.

 Smart Club

-Smart Club AS is a formerly independent chain which was purchased by Coop Norge in August 2008.
-Most of its operations were folded into one of Coop's existing brands, but three stores were kept open under their former name.
+Smart Club AS was a formerly independent chain which was purchased by Coop Norge in August 2008.
+The operations were folded into Coop's existing brands.